 The batteries of the S11 are quite strong and can last for months (or even years) without needing to be recharged.

-Which Types of GPS Car Tracker Should I Choose?
+Which Types of GPS Car Trackers Should I Choose?

-After knowing these GPS auto trackers, the next important issue is: which one should I choose?
+After learning about these GPS auto trackers, the next important issue is which one I should choose.

-We are going to answer this question based on their benefits and drawbacks.
+We are going to answer this question based on its benefits and drawbacks.
 However, keep in mind that the objective you have will dictate which tracker type you choose.

 Pros of Plug-in (OBD) GPS Tracker